aakansh9/METI-tourism-prediction/README.md

 1. /code/ contains R code files
 2. /raw_data/ contains contest data  + open data
-3. kanazawa_google_trends_features.xlsx contains explanation of kanazawa google trends keywords, categories, filenames etc. This is a reference to column names for google trends data of Kanazawa inside /raw_data/open_data/kanazawa/
+3. kanazawa_gtrends.xlsx contains explanation of kanazawa google trends keywords, categories, filenames etc. This is a reference to column names for google trends data of Kanazawa inside /raw_data/open_data/kanazawa/
 4. Run RunMe.R to reproduce the model.

 **HOW TO RUN CODE:**